goong-io/goong-io.github.io/docs/pages/example/add-a-geocoder.md

 ---
-title: Add a geocoder control to Goong JS
+title: Add a autocomplete widget to Goong JS
 description: Use goong-geocoder-js to display a search box.
 topics:
   - Geocoder